EU customs duty on low-value ecommerce imports: July 2026 readiness checklist

 Testing should begin now.
 Checkout flows need validation across multiple scenarios: single-item orders, multi-item orders with products in the same tariff classification, multi-item orders spanning multiple classifications, split shipments, backorders, and mixed-fulfillment orders involving 3PL or marketplace channels.

-IOSS uncertainty requires planning
+IOSS uncertainty

-The Import One-Stop Shop currently simplifies VAT collection for eligible shipments under €150, and IOSS-registered sellers are the primary target of the €3 customs duty.
+The Import One-Stop Shop currently simplifies VAT collection for eligible shipments under €150, and IOSS-registered sellers remain part of the current compliance picture.
 As the €150 threshold disappears, how IOSS will be scoped and applied to these shipments remains under active clarification.

-Checklist: what retailers must do before July 1
+What retailers must do before July 1:

-- Audit checkout systems for fee-collection capabilities.
+• Audit checkout systems for fee-collection capabilities.
 Confirm platforms can add dynamic duty line items, update fee logic without developer intervention, and display transparent cost breakdowns as a distinct line item.

-- Review IOSS registration strategy.
+• Review IOSS registration strategy.
 Assess whether current IOSS processes will remain valid after July 1 and identify what reconfiguration may be required as the €150 threshold disappears.

-- Prepare customer communication.
+• Prepare customer communication.
 Draft FAQ content, checkout messaging, and support scripts explaining why new charges appear and how they are calculated.

-- Engage with shipping partners.
+• Engage with shipping partners.
 Work with consolidators and customs brokers to clarify who will collect fees, who will remit, how errors will be handled, and how they will manage scenarios where member states apply different fee logic for similar shipments.

 When does the €3 EU customs fee take effect?